Member FDICFDIC-Insured - Backed by the full faith and credit of the U.S. Government

 • Guaranteeing big returns on an investment with little or no risk.

-• Requesting payment by money transfer, prepaid cards or gift cards.
+• Requesting payment by money transfer, prepaid cards, or gift cards.

-With the advanced technology and sophisticated methods employed by telemarketing scammers today, it’s often difficult to tell the scammers from legitimate callers.
+With the advanced technology and sophisticated methods employed by telemarketing scammers today, it’s often difficult to tell scammers from legitimate callers.
 You can protect yourself by strictly adhering to the following rules:

 • Hang up!
 If you don’t recognize a phone number on your caller ID, don’t answer.